 There are four hiking trails at Merkle that explore the upland forests and marshes of the Patuxent.
 Our trails are open to hikers only.
 Bikes and horses may visit nearby Rosaryville State Park.
 All trail distances are round-trip, measured from the Visitor Center (except Lookout Creek Trail).

-The 4.3 mile Chesapeake Bay Critical Area Driving Tour (CADT) is open for self-guided driving tours on Sundays from 10 a.m.-3 p.m. throughout the year.
-The tour starts at Patuxent River Park.
-Take Croom Airport Road, off Croom Road (north of Merkle).
-The CADT travels across the Mattaponi Creek onto Merkle Wildlife Sanctuary.
-Portions of the driving tour are open to two-way traffic.
+The 4.3 mile Chesapeake Bay Critical Area Driving Tour (CADT) is open for self-guided driving tours on Sundays from 10 a.m.-3 p.m. year round.
+The tour starts at Patuxent River Park and continues into Merkle Wildlife Sanctuary, crossing the Mattaponi Creek.
+To access the Critical Area Driving Tour: take Croom Airport Road, off Croom Road to Patuxent River Park.

-The CADT is open for hiking, biking, and horse back riding daily February 1st – September 30th.
+The 2-mile portion of the CADT located within Merkle Wildlife Sanctuary is open for hiking, biking, driving and horse back riding daily February 1st – September 30th.

-The CADT is closed for hiking, biking, and horse back riding October 1st through January 31st every year to provide a peaceful resting ground for migratory Canada Geese and other waterfowl.
+The CADT is closed for hiking, biking, driving and horse back riding October 1st through January 31st, except Sundays, every year to provide a peaceful resting ground for migratory Canada Geese and other waterfowl.

 The Maryland Department of Natural Resources (DNR) has formally dedicated the Frank Oslislo Visitor Center at Merkle Wildlife Sanctuary in honor of the 32-year employee, who was instrumental in developing Management Plans that, to this day, guide the management for many DNR properties.
 Oslislo, who passed away in October of 2008 from cancer, was the face of DNR before the Board of Public Works (BPW) and the Maryland General Assembly for many years.
 Read more about Frank Oslislo's dedication to preserving Maryland's natural resources.